mablanco/ansible-osint/README.md

 The following variables control whether a tool is installed (*true*) or not (*false*).

 - **the_harvester**: 'The Harvester' is a gathering information tool about an URL.
+- **gasmask**: 'GasMasK' is an all in one Information gathering tool.

 ## Example Playbook